The New Year and a new decade is upon us, and with a changing year comes the familiar tradition of setting resolutions.

 Good snacks can almost every area of wellness, from improving health outcomes and reducing stress, to improving employee perception of the workplace and creating opportunities for employee engagement (we’ve all stopped for a quick chat with a colleague while perusing the office snacks).

 Creating a budget for upgraded, nutritionally-sound, diverse food selections like fresh fruits, nuts, on-the-go protein options (while ensuring that vegetarian, vegan, halal, and kosher employees have items to choose from as well) is a simple way to bring everyone together, give them a boost during the day, and improve the overall health of your office.
-(Note: This would be a great initiative for your newly-formed Employee Wellness Committee.)
+(Note: This would be a great initiative for your newly-formed Employee Wellness Committee or the folks at SnackNation provide an office food service that helps handle this initiative while providing enough options to satisfy the entire office).

 6. Create a more accessible, inclusive space